DaveBenham/VenomModules/README.md

 The final mix is output here.
 The final mix output may be clipped and/or have DC offset removed, depending on the settings of the Clip and DC buttons.

 ### Polyphony
-The number of output polyphonic channels for each of the four channels is normally set independently to the maximum number of channels found across each CV and channel input pair.
-The number of output polyphonic channels for the final mix is normally the maximum channel count found across all inputs - the four channel inputs, the four CV inputs, and the chain input.
+The polyphonic channel count for each of the four numbered channel outputs is normally set to the maximum number of channels found across each CV and channel input pair.
+The count is set independently for each numbered channel output.

+The final mix polyphonic channel count is normally the maximum channel count across the numbered outputs that are not excluded, as well as the chain and mix CV inputs.

 Monophonic inputs are replicated to match the output polyphony.
 But polyphonic inputs with fewer channels than in the output send 0V for any missing channels.

-There is one major exception when the Level Mode is set to poly sum.
-In this mode, polyphonic signals at the channel inputs and chain input are summed into a monophonic signal before any modulation.
+There is one major exception when the Level Mode is set to poly sum, causing all outputs to be monophonic.
+In this mode, polyphonic signals at the numbered inputs and chain input are summed into a monophonic signal before any modulation.
 CV inputs are monophonic in this mode, meaning polyphonic CV channels 2 and above will be ignored.

 ### M (Level Mode) button
 The color coded mode button determines how the 4 channel and the mix knobs behave.
 The mode button cycles through 5 possible modes.
 The button context menu allows direct selection of any mode.
 Each mode is labeled for audio or CV according to typical usage, but all modes can be applied to both audio and CV.